diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 To use data from sequence files as the input to MapReduce, you can use SequenceFi leInputFormat.
 The keys and values are determined by the sequence file, and you need to make sure that your map input types correspond.
 SequenceFileInputFormat can read map files as well as sequence files.

 ##### SequenceFileAsTextInputFormat
-SequenceFileAsTextInputFormat is a variant of SequenceFileInputFormat that converts the sequence file’s keys and values to Text objects.
-The conversion is performed by calling toString() on the keys and values.
-This format makes sequence files suitable input for Streaming.
+SequenceFileAsTextInputFormat is a variant of SequenceFileInputFormat that `converts the sequence file’s keys and values to Text objects`.
+The conversion is performed `by calling toString()` on the keys and values. `This format makes sequence files suitable input for Streaming`.

 ##### SequenceFileAsBinaryInputFormat
-SequenceFileAsBinaryInputFormat is a variant of SequenceFileInputFormat that retrieves the sequence file’s keys and values as opaque binary objects.
+SequenceFileAsBinaryInputFormat is a variant of SequenceFileInputFormat that `retrieves the sequence file’s keys and values as opaque binary objects`.
 They are encapsulated as **BytesWritable** objects, and the application is free to interpret the underlying byte array as it pleases.
 In combination with a process that creates sequence files with SequenceFile.Writer’s appendRaw() method or SequenceFileAsBinaryOutputFormat, this provides a way to use any binary data types with MapReduce (packaged as a sequence file), although plugging into Hadoop’s serialization mechanism is normally a cleaner alternative.

 ##### FixedLengthInputFormat
-FixedLengthInputFormat is for reading fixed-width binary records from a file, when the records are not separated by delimiters.
-The record size must be set via fixed lengthinputformat.record.length.
+FixedLengthInputFormat is for reading fixed-width `binary records` from a file, when the records are not separated by delimiters.
+The record size must be set via `fixedlengthinputformat.record.length`.

 #### Multiple Inputs
 What often happens, however, is that the data format evolves over time, so you have to write your mapper to cope with all of your legacy formats.
 Or you may have data sources that provide the same type of data but in different formats.
-This arises in the case of performing joins of different datasets; These cases are handled elegantly by using the MultipleInputs class, which allows you to specify which InputFormat and Mapper to use on a per-path basis.
+This arises in the case of performing joins of different datasets; These cases are handled elegantly by using the **MultipleInputs** class, which allows you to specify which InputFormat and Mapper to use on a per-path basis.

 #### Database Input (and Output)
 DBInputFormat is an input format for reading data from a relational database, using JDBC.
 Because it doesn’t have any sharding capabilities, you need to be careful not to overwhelm the database from which you are reading by running too many mappers.
 For this reason, it is best used for loading relatively small datasets, perhaps for joining with larger datasets from HDFS using MultipleInputs.